Traveling to Mons

 The training company had me set up with a room in a hotel right next to the station complex, on the side away from the town center.

-Time to check in, unpack my stuff, have some coffee, and head out to explore Mons.
+It's time to check in, unpack my stuff, have some coffee, and head out to explore Mons.

 Just up the hill from the train station I came to the Saint Waltrude Collegiate Church.
 It and the belfry tower, visible in the background to the left, form the city's distinctive profile.